 All proposals must be submitted through WebGrants.
-Due to changes by FEMA a sample proposal will be made available closer in time to the actual submission process.
-The Management Team will offer training on using the system for submitting proposals at the Thursday September 16 proposal kick off workshop/webinar.
+The Management Team will offer training on using the system for submitting proposals at the Thursday September 14 proposal kick off workshop/webinar.

 Hubs exceeding the allocation amount:

 The UASI Management Team will monitor the hub applications during the application period.
 Should the total amount of the submitted projects exceed the total amount identified in Section 7, staff will notify the appropriate Approval Authority member(s) for their guidance.